-Here is some creamy, cheesy, delicious macaroni and cheese from a famous St. Louis soul food eatery!
+Sweetie Pie’s Mac and cheese is s creamy, cheesy, delicious macaroni and cheese from a famous St. Louis soul food eatery!
 It is hard to turn down a comfort food like this one.
 Try it—you’ll see what I mean.

 Here’s a creamy, cheesy, delicious mac and cheese from a famous St. Louis soul food eatery.
 People who have eaten this mac and cheese at Sweetie Pie’s say it’s the best they’ve ever had.
 Not everyone can get to Sweetie Pie’s, but now you can make their mac and cheese at home!
-It’s hard to turn down a comfort food like this one.
+It’s hard to turn down a comfort soul food mac and cheese like this recipe.
 Try it, and you’ll see what I mean.

 About Sweetie Pie’s